-Participants are supported to develop those aspects of knowledge, skills and self-awareness that require their attention to enable successful achievement of the Module.
+Participants are supported to develop those aspects of knowledge, skills and selfawareness that require their attention to enable successful achievement of the Module.
 In this first Module the participants are encouraged to take responsibility for their own learning and assessment.
 The assessment process used is, therefore, not as formal as in the subsequent Modules.

-The assessment at the end of Module 1 provides a personal programme for each participant which they bring into Module 2 and against which they assess themselves throughout the second Module.
+The assessment at the end of Module 1 provides a personal programme for each participant which he/she brings into Module 2 and against which he/she assesses him/herself throughout the second Module.
 It is, however, the responsibility of the trainer to take the assessment process seriously and provide the participant with sufficient feedback.

 There are three elements in the assessment process: skills assessment, oral assessment using general and specific questions, and written work (essay).
 The training material provides criteria by which this assessment is carried out.
 Observer's Feedback Sheets have been included in each unit containing a practice session.
-These provide participants with a written record of their developing competencies, leaving only certain performance criteria that require to be demonstrated at the final video recording section
+These provide participants with a written record of their developing competencies, leaving only certain performance criteria that require to be demonstrated at the final video-taping section

-Participant and trainer together agree on the specific areas still to be demonstrated during this last session (video recording of integrated practice) and use that time to focus on those specific areas not previously seen by the trainer.
-Each participant, therefore, will have a different agenda for the final video recording practice session.
+Participant and trainer together agree on the specific areas still to be demonstrated during this last session (video-taping of integrated practice) and use that time to focus on those specific areas not previously seen by the trainer.
+Each participant, therefore, will have a different agenda for the final video-taped practice session.